-The following table summarizes the consideration details and shows the components of the gain from the sale of participation interest in ZAO "Terneftegas":
+The following table summarizes the consideration details and shows the components of the gain from the sale of the ownership interest in ZAO Terneftegas:

-RR million Cash 483 Receivable in respect of the deferred payment (USD 8.1 million at exchange rate of RR 30.11 discounted at 5.1 percent per annum) 222 The Group's proportion in an additional shares emission proceeds (51 percent of USD 18 million at exchange rate of RR 30.11) 277 Total consideration 982 Less: carrying amount of the Group's interest in net assets (206) Revaluation of the retained investment in joint venture 807 Gain on the sale of participation interest 1,583
+RR million Cash 483 Receivable in respect of the deferred payment (USD 8.1 million at exchange rate of RR 30.11 to USD 1.00 discounted at 5.1 percent per 222 annum) The Group's proportion in an additional shares emission proceeds 222 (51 percent of USD 18 million at exchange rate of RR 30.11 to USD 1.00) 277 Total consideration 982 Less: carrying amount of the Group's interest in net assets (206) Revaluation of the retained investment in joint venture 807 Gain on the sale of ownership interest 1,583

-As described above, the Group retained a 51 percent interest in ZAO "Terneftegas"; however, the Agreement stipulates that key financial and operational decisions regarding its business shall be subject to unanimous approval by both participants and none of the participants have a preferential voting right.
-In February 2010, all operating bodies of the joint venture were established and the Group's effective control over ZAO "Terneftegas" ceased.
-As a result of these changes, the Group's interest in ZAO "Terneftegas" is subsequently accounted for using the equity method of accounting.
+As described above, the Group retained a 51 percent interest in ZAO Terneftegas; however, the Agreement stipulates that key financial and operational decisions regarding its business shall be subject to unanimous approval by both participants and none of the participants have a preferential voting right.
+In February 2010, all operating bodies of the joint venture were established and the Group's effective control over ZAO Terneftegas ceased.
+As a result of these changes, the Group's interest in ZAO Terneftegas is subsequently accounted for using the equity method of accounting.

-In accordance with IAS 27 "Consolidated and Separate Financial Statements", the Group remeasured its retained investment in ZAO "Terneftegas" at fair value at the date of losing control, with the change in value of RR 807 million recognized as a part of the gain from disposal.
+In accordance with IAS 27 "Consolidated and Separate Financial Statements", the Group remeasured its retained investment in ZAO Terneftegas at fair value at the date of losing control, with the change in value of RR 807 million recognized as a part of the gain from disposal.

-The following table reconciles the carrying value of ZAO "Terneftegas" prior to disposal and the carrying value of the retained investment in the entity recorded under the equity method of accounting in this financial information:
+The following table reconciles the carrying value of ZAO Terneftegas prior to disposal and the carrying value of the retained investment in the entity recorded under the equity method of accounting in this financial information:

-ZAO "Terneftegas" RR million Carrying value of the net assets at disposal 421 The Group's proportion in an additional shares emission proceeds 277 Less: carrying amount of the Group's interest in net assets (206) Revaluation of the retained investment 807 The carrying value of investment in joint venture 1,299
+ZAO Terneftegas RR million Carrying value of the net assets at disposal 421 The Group's proportion in an additional shares emission proceeds 277 Less: carrying amount of the Group's interest in net assets (206) Revaluation of the retained investment 807 The carrying value of investment in joint venture 1,299